rosalynlu/csX383-assignment3/README.md

 where `VM-key.pem` is the virtual machine key (`team-ras-ssh-keypair.pem`).
 Port 5432 is for running the analytics script locally against the VM's PostgreSQL database.

 From here, the rest of the instructions are the same.

+**Checking OSPF neighbors:** The warning `Can't open configuration file /etc/frr/vtysh.conf` or configuration file processing failure notices are non-blocking and don't affect OSPF functionality.
+They are ignorable.